 What is a fall?

-World Health Organisation defines a fall as “an event which results in a person coming to rest inadvertently on the ground or floor or other lower level.”
+A fall is defined as an event which results in a person coming to rest inadvertently on the ground or floor or other lower level.12

 Consequences of a fall

 The average time an older adult requires in hospital, upon admission after a fall, is seven days.
 This is longer than if they had been admitted for any other type of injury.

 With increasing age, the risk of falling and the adverse effects experienced due to falling take on greater significance.
 The concern is not only the high incidence of falls in this group, but rather the combination of high incidence and high susceptibility to injury.
 There is a greater likelihood of more severe falls-related injuries because of the high prevalence of clinical diseases and age-related physiological changes amongst older adults.